alexandrehtrb/IridescentView/README.md

 ## To use in Xamarin.Android

-To add the component in yout project, install the [NuGet package](https://www.nuget.org/packages/Br.AlexandreHtrb.IridescentView/):
+To add the component in your project, install the [NuGet package](https://www.nuget.org/packages/Br.AlexandreHtrb.IridescentView/):

 ```
 Install-Package Br.AlexandreHtrb.IridescentView -Version 1.0.0